A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Numerical results

+In this section, we now consider the effect of varying the parameter $\gamma$ in \eqref{eq:bilinearformposmax}, which controls the size of the zeroth-order term, from $10^{-5}$ to $10^{2}$ for a decomposition into $N=256$ subdomains. \Cref{tab:gamma_no_hole_Dirichlet} considers the same beam problem and setup used in \Cref{tab:homogeneous_beam_both} (top) with $N=256$; the size of SNK and NK spaces staying the same.
+We see that, although the problem gets closer to being singular, all methods perform very well even for very small values of $\gamma$.

+In \Cref{tab:gamma_holes_both} we now add in holes to the beam and consider both Dirichlet and mixed boundary conditions, as in \Cref{tab:beam_holes_both}, again focusing on $N=256$.
+The smaller the value $\gamma>0$ takes, the harder the problem is.
+For the Dirichlet case this is seen by the AMS and one-level AS methods struggling.
+Otherwise, all our two-level methods perform very well and, accordingly, the GenEO portion of the coarse space is empty.

-In \Cref{tab_gamma} we now consider the effect of varying the parameter $\gamma$ in \eqref{eq:bilinearformposmax} from $10^{-5}$ to $10^{2}$.
-The geometry, domain decomposition, size of SNK and NK spaces are the same as for results in \Cref{tab_3} with $N=256$ subdomains.
-The smaller the value $\gamma>0$ takes, the harder the problem is, since the problem is closer to being singular.
-This is reflected in the iteration counts, which fail to be robust for all methods except AS-SNK-GenEO, in which case the iteration counts tend to stabilise at around $28$ iterations, and to a lesser extent AS-NK-GenEO, where the iteration counts are under $60$.
-Note that for large values of $\gamma$ (above $\gamma = 1$), the GenEO portion of the coarse space is empty, otherwise it consists of a constant $762$ vectors for this particular problem.
+\Cref{tab:gamma_holes_both} (bottom) exhibits the mixed boundary conditions scenario with holes.
+The exacting challenge as $\gamma$ shrinks is reflected in the iteration counts, which fail to be robust for all methods except AS-SNK-GenEO, in which case the iteration counts tend to stabilise at around $28$ iterations, and to a lesser extent AS-NK-GenEO, where the iteration counts are under $60$.
+Note that for large values of $\gamma$ (namely $\gamma > 1$), the GenEO portion of the coarse space is empty, otherwise its size remains at a constant $762$ vectors for this particular problem.